tnebooks/12th-biology/content.en/botany/asexual-and-sexual-reproduction-in-plants/_index.md

 Long style Normal style Short style

-Short style

-by insects.
+Short style by insects.
 There are two types of hydrophily, Epihydrophily and Hypohydrophily.
 In most of the hydrophilous flowers, the pollen grains possesses mucilage covering which protects them from wetting. **a.
 Epihydrophily:** Pollination occurs at the water level.
 Examples: _Vallisneria spiralis, Elodea._ **Pollination in _Vallisneria spiralis_:** It is a dioecious, submerged and rooted hydrophyte.
 The female plant bears solitary flowers which rise to the surface of water level using a long coiled stalk at the time of pollination.
 A small cup shaped depression is formed around the female flower on the surface of the water.
 The male plant produces male flowers which get detached and float on the surface of the water.
 As soon as a male flowers comes in contact with the female flower and pollination takes place, Stalk of the female flower coils and goes under water where fruits are produced.
 (Figure 1.16).

-Male ower

-Female ower

-Ribbon shaped leaves

-Root

-Male inorescence

 **Figure 1.16** Pollination in _Vallisneria_